 - The Americas

-- Europe in the Renaissance (including Shakespeare, which we have already been learning about, see How To Teach Your Child Shakespeare.)
+- Europe in the Renaissance (including Shakespeare, which we have already been learning about, see our top tips on introducing Shakespeare.)

 Each subject is further broken down into sections: